Rockhampton Club: History

 McLaughlin maintained the lease, and apparently extended the length of the lease as in August 1890 he was stated as being tenant for three years.
 In September 1890 an application was made to bring Allotment 7 of Section 45 under the Torrens Title system by William, Thomas and David Archer.
 The certificate of title was registered in December 1890.
 A trust was then established in 1891, with three trustees William Pattison, John Ferguson and Rees Rutland Jones being the nominees for the trust.

 The Rockhampton Club was established to provide for recreation, relaxation, and the company of like minded citizens in Rockhampton.The Rockhampton Club's first premises were rented rooms in Cook's building in East Street, between William and Derby Street.
 The Club had been formed with John Ferguson as its inaugural president in 1888.

 John Ferguson was a builder resident in Rockhampton.
 He had arrived in Rockhampton in the early 1860s and became a building contractor in the town.
-In 1870-1, he constructed the workers cottages at the Lakes Creek meat works.
+In 1870–1, he constructed the workers cottages at the Lakes Creek meat works.
 Ferguson retired from the building trade in 1888, after becoming one of the half dozen millionaires in Rockhampton, a result of his investing in the Mount Morgan Mine.
 He was also the president of the Central Queensland Separation League advocating the creation of a new state centred on Rockhampton.
 Ferguson went on to build the mansion residence of Kenmore House in 1894, which he named after his birthplace in Scotland.
 It was also expected at the time that he would also become the first Governor of the separated state, should this objective be achieved and that Kenmore House would be Government House.
 His home later became Rockhampton's Mater Misericordiae Hospital.

-It would appear that between 1890-1891 the Rockhampton Club had decided to move to new premises.
+It would appear that between 1890 and 1891 the Rockhampton Club had decided to move to new premises.
 Thomas McLaughlin had drowned in 1892, leaving open the tenancy of the land in Quay Street.